Noise Levels in Upper State, Santa Barbara, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 6,269 Upper State residents, or 34.9%, live above that level.
 By land area, 37.1% of Upper State is above 55 dBA.

 Average noise levels for Upper State residents, grouped by direction from the center of Upper State.
-Southern Upper State carries the highest population-weighted average; Northern Upper State carries the lowest.
-Just 12% of residents in Northern Upper State live in blocks above the EPA's 55 dBA threshold, a third of the share in Southern Upper State.
+The highest population-weighted average is in southwestern Upper State; the lowest is in northeastern Upper State, where just 15% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Upper State